cloudfoundry-community/loki-boshrelease/README.md

 ### More configuration parameters for Promtail

-You can find more available configuration parameters for Promtail e.g HTTP timeouts or the gRPC configuration inside the [spec](jobs/promtail/spec) file.
+You can find more available configuration parameters for Promtail e.g. HTTP timeouts or the gRPC configuration inside the [spec](jobs/promtail/spec) file.

 ## Tear Down the deployment